OpenVSP/OpenVSP/src/python_api/packages/README.md

 ### Mac OS and Linux Installation (via BASH)

+Do the following steps as your own user, not root:

 1. Open a terminal window and navigate to the location of this README.md file
 2. Execute `conda env create -f ./environment.yml
 3. Execute `conda activate vsppytools`
+4. Make a copy of the directory which you can write to: `cp -r /opt/OpenVSP/python /tmp/my-copy`, and change directory: `cd /tmp/my-copy`.
-4. Execute `pip install -r requirements-dev.txt`
+5. Execute `pip install -r requirements.txt`

+During step 5, you must have *write* access to the Python module directory.
+Conda installs are designed to work as your own user id, not root.
+That is why we need to make a copy in step 4.

-   Note: Can install `requirements.txt` if you are not going to modify the Python packages.
+For step 5, you can install `requirements-dev.txt` if you are going to modify the Python packages.
+See [the pip install documents](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-e) for more info on installing with `-e`.

 ## Uninstall Directions